mikebol/adguard-allowlists/README.md

 # adguard-whitelists
-DNS whitelists for various sites and services that can be included in your AdGuard configuration.
+DNS allowlists for various sites and services that can be included in your AdGuard configuration.